datascape/construction/bathrooms/README.md

 We have a new tub and toilet to use.
 Their color is almond.
 The tub has open ends.
 It will be set in wood or tile/stone.

+Existing: [California Faucets](calfaucets.com) - Weathered Copper from European Kitchen and Bathworks, 2655 Buford Highway.
+"Becuase Living Finishes are by nature more delicate, the only treatment recommended is a high quality wax like Renaissance Wax.
+No other cleaning is needed or recommmended."

+Upstairs tile: Tucson Marron 30x60cm, Dunwoody

 <a href="../bathrooms/downstairs/img/tub.png"><img src="../bathrooms/downstairs/img/tub.png" style="width:100%; max-width:600px"></a><br><br>